-- A completed bachelor's degree for those applying for the MA - A completed master's degree is recommended for the EdS, EdD or PhD - A successful interview with one or more members of the Leadership faculty - A minimum of five years of professional work experience in a leadership setting for the EdS, EdD, and PhD - A minimum of three years of professional work experience in a leadership setting for the MA - Employment in a leadership position in which competencies can be demonstrated.
+- A completed bachelor's degree for those applying for the MA. - A completed master's degree is recommended for the EdS, EdD or PhD. - A successful interview with one or more members of the Leadership faculty. - A minimum of five years of professional work experience in a leadership setting for the EdS.
+EdD. and PhD. - A minimum of three years of professional work experience in a leadership setting for the MA. - Employment in a leadership position in which competencies can be demonstrated.
 This environment, which is the participant's place of employment, provides the "laboratory" for developing and demonstrating expertise in the competency areas and for preparing the portfolio.
 Candidates should be advised that they must retain employment throughout the program. - The commitment to participate in the following scheduled functions: - 1.
-The initial Leadership orientation - 2.
-Regularly scheduled regional learning group/learning community meetings.
+The initial Leadership orientation. - 2.
+Regularly scheduled leadership and learning group/learning community meetings.
 These meetings are usually held on a monthly basis but at least seven times per year.
-However, each regional learning group is responsible for planning, scheduling, and reporting its activities. - 3.
-The annual Roundtable conference which takes place each July - Access to the Internet.
+However, each leadership and learning group is responsible for planning, scheduling, and reporting its activities. - 3.
+The annual Roundtable conference which takes place each July, and is mandatory. - Access to the Internet.
 The participant is responsible for keeping current and aware of announcements and program updates presented by faculty and staff via e-mail.
-Each participant is assigned an Andrews logon and password during orientation.
+Each participant is able to activate their Andrews username and create their password when officially accepted.
+This login will be used for all Andrews and department programs.